samcentanni/Luchsinger-et-al-2021/README.md

 Instructions for use:
 The code should be relatively easy to run on similarly organized DLC data.
 Simply point the path to a folder containing the similarly formatted DLC data.
+Make sure the functions folder and TDTSDK folder are added to the path in matlab.